December 23, 2024

 Prof. Sadoh concluded that antibiotic resistance has become an existential threat and children are more likely to suffer the devastating effects.

 “The PPS is a veritable tool for monitoring our performance but it would be useless if we do not make concerted efforts to change the narrative.
 When we improve our prescribing patterns, advocate for antibiotic stewardship and act to protect antibiotics then the PPS becomes a pathway to optimal prescribing with repeated PPS serving as the monitor.
-We must educate, advocate and act on behalf of antibiotics now,” she added.
+We must educate, advocate and act on behalf of antibiotics now,” she said.

-Dr. (Mrs) Esohe Ogboghodo, DCMAC/IPC Lead, UBTH and Associate Professor of Public Health, UNIBEN represented by Dr. Fum Adioi, a senior registrar in the Department of Public Health, UBTH presented the topic “The Role of Infection Prevention and Control in Mitigating Antimicrobial Resistance: Insights and Recommendation.
+Dr. (Mrs) Esohe Ogboghodo, DCMAC/IPC Lead, UBTH and Associate Professor of Public Health, UNIBEN represented by Dr Fum Adioi, a senior registrar in the Department of Public health UBTH presented the topic “The Role of Infection Prevention and Control in Mitigating Antimicrobial Resistance: Insights and Recommendation.

-The third lecture of the day was a BIOMERIEUX – sponsored presentation titled “The Role Of Microbiology Lab Automation In Antimicrobial Resistance Management The lecture was presented by Dr. Igunma AJ on behalf of the company.
+The third lecture of the day was a BIOMERIEUX-sponsored presentation titled “The Role of Microbiology Lab Automation in Antimicrobial Resistance Management”.
+The lecture was presented by Dr. Igunma AJ on behalf of the company.
 He gave insight into how Laboratory automation is used.

 According to him, “Laboratory automation is the use of technology to perform tasks in a laboratory, such as sample preparation, analysis, and reporting, with minimal human intervention.
 He added that Automation can improve the quality and efficiency of laboratory work, and reduce errors and costs.

-The high point of the event was the badging of selected stakeholders as Antimicrobial Stewardship Ambassadors to lend their voices to the fight against antimicrobial abuse; misuse and overuse.
+The high point of the event was the badging of selected stakeholders as antimicrobial Stewardship ambassadors to lend their voices to the fight against antimicrobial abuse; misuse and overuse.

 According to Dr. Igunma, the Ambassadors have been given a mandate to educate, advocate and act in favour of the appropriate use of antibiotics in their homes, hospitals, and society.